Tokyo Olympics schedule: Day-by-day events, dates, times and venues

-Tokyo Olympics schedule: Day-by-day events, dates, times and venues for 2021 summer Games
+Tokyo Olympics 2020 schedule: Day-by-day events, dates, times and venues

-The Tokyo Olympics gets under way with the opening ceremony at the New National Stadium on Friday 23 July and concludes on Sunday 8 August
+The Tokyo Olympics got under way with the opening ceremony at the New National Stadium on Friday 23 July and concludes on Sunday 8 August

-The Tokyo Olympics gets under way on Friday 23 July with the opening ceremony at the purpose-built New National Stadium.
+The Tokyo Olympics got under way on Friday 23 July with the opening ceremony at the purpose-built New National Stadium.

-Currently no fans are set to be allowed in the stadium for the ceremony other than the International Olympic Committee’s VIP guests, and the same will apply for all venues during the two weeks of the Games.
+No fans were allowed inside the stadium for the ceremony other than the International Olympic Committee’s VIP guests, and the same will apply for all venues during the two weeks of the Games other than those outside Tokyo, where some spectators will be accepted.

-Follow Tokyo Olympics live: Great Britain vs Chile latest score, goals and updates from fixture today

 The 2020 Olympics were meant to begin 364 days earlier but were postponed due to the global pandemic.

-Despite widespread opposition in Japan and Tokyo’s current state of emergency due to rising cases, the IOC has forged ahead and the Olympics will be going ahead.
+Despite widespread opposition in Japan and Tokyo’s current state of emergency due to rising cases, the IOC has forged ahead.

-Some events will begin before the opening ceremony, such as the football and softball tournaments, meaning the action really starts on Wednesday 21 July.
+Some events began before the opening ceremony, such as the football and softball tournaments, meaning the action really started on Wednesday 21 July.
 The Games concludes with the closing ceremony on Sunday 8 August.

 Selected dates